-Brand brings credibility to organisation
+Brand adds credibility to woodland charity

 Services: branding / visual identity / web design / graphic design